Pediatric Eye Exam In Houston, Texas

 When choosing an eye doctor for your child, it is imperative to find a qualified professional who knows how to treat kids.
 Regular pediatric eye exams are important, and unless your child has a pleasant and fun eye exam, he or she will refuse to return next year.
-A positive eye care experience at TSO Northline goes far towards promoting healthy eyes and clear vision in your child’s future!
+A positive eye care experience at Texas State Optical Northline goes far towards promoting healthy eyes and clear vision in your child’s future!

 BOOK A PEDIATRIC EYE EXAM!

 - Tuesday: 9:00 AM - 7:00 PM

 - Wednesday: 9:00 AM - 7:00 PM